VikashPR/Internship-list/Readme.md

 > Welcome to the Internship List repository!
 Here you will find a curated list of internships specifically designed for undergraduate students.
 Whether you're looking for a summer internship or a part-time opportunity during the academic year, this repository has got you covered.

+⭐️ Don't forget to star this repository to keep track of it!
+Once starred, you can easily find it in your list of starred repositories. 🙂

 ## Features

 - Comprehensive list of internships for undergraduate students